Dadasaheb Torne: First shooting of an Indian film

 This is where he got in touch with the Shripad theater company.
 He was quite impressed by the plays conducted by this company as well as the new foreign films which were being released in Mumbai.
 As a young man of 21–22, he got interested in making his own movie.
 With another friend and financier, Mr. Chitre, he managed to import raw film and movie camera from abroad, and shot the first Indian feature film Shree Pundalik.
 This first Indian feature film was released on 18 May 1912 in Mumbai's Coronation movie theater.
 Almost one year after this movie was released, Dadasaheb Phalke released the second Indian feature film Raja Harischandra in the same theater on 3 May 1913.
 Pundalik continued to run in the same movie theatre in Mumbai for about two weeks.
-The advertisement for the film published in The Times of India used such attractive announcements to lure more viewers-- "Half of the Mumbai population has seen it, the remaining half should also see it".
+The advertisement for the film published in The Times of India used such attractive announcements to lure more viewers-- "Half of the Mumbai Hindu population has seen it, the remaining half should also see it".

 Pundalik was in fact shooting of a play in film-mode.
 The camera used to be fixed on one platform and was a very heavy opto-mechanical-electrical instrument.
 So only "one angle" movie recording was possible.
 There was no concept of editing or close-up shots, etc. After watching the recorded movie, Dadasaheb was not happy with the overall performance and the effect it was giving.
 He decided to record it in parts and then join the film together.
 This is the job now professionally done by the film editor and is an important job in the movie industry today.
 Many effects will be ineffective if the editor does not do his job properly.
 For example, in a standard recorded fight scene, there are at least 36 shots shown in the span of 30 seconds.
 Dadasaheb was an original director, special effects person, editor, sound recordist and a master of many other techniques now commonly used in modern movie-making.